Discover Amsterdam

 Image from steef fleur

-Whether you’re looking for contemporary dance, cutting-edge theatre or an arthouse flick, Haarlem’s Schuur does it all.
+Whether you’re looking for contemporary dance, cutting-edge theatre or an arthouse flick, Haarlem’s De Schuur does it all.
 Housing two theatre halls and two film screens, the venue has been hosting a unique programme of performances and its own productions for the past 40 years.
 It also invests in local artists and writers to help develop and nurture local talent.
-So if you’re looking to discover something new or find a real hidden gem, this wonderful venue is the perfect place to start.
+So, if you want to discover something new or find a hidden gem, this incredible venue is the perfect place to start.

 Teylers Museum